bryanwhl/pet-social/docs/DeveloperGuide.md

 ![Token Authentication](uml/TokenAuthentication.png)

-Every time a user logs in, a token will be generated and saved into the browser's `sessionStorage`.
+Every time a user logs in, a token will be generated and saved to the browser's `sessionStorage`.
 Each query for `currentUserQuery` will verify the validity of this token.
 If the token is invalidated or deleted, the user would be logged out.

+If 'Remember Me' is selected during sign in, the token will be saved to the browser's `localStorage`.
+Upon reloading the application, this token will be retrieved and verified for automatic sign in.
+If no valid token is present, the original sign in screen is rendered. `localStorage` is cleared when the user logs out.

 ### Arrange Playgroup Meetup